Superalgos/Superalgos/README.md

 **1.** If you are not there already, go to [https://github.com/Superalgos/Superalgos](https://github.com/Superalgos/Superalgos)

 **2.** Scroll the page all the way to the top.
-Find and click the **Star** button on the top-right corner of the page to like Superalgos!
-Thank you!
-This helps developers find the project, which makes Superalgos better for you through their contributions.
-This step is in fact, your first contribution.

-**3.** Next to the Star button, find and click the **Fork** button to create your fork/copy of this repository.
+Find and click the **Fork** button to create your fork/copy of this repository.
 To fork Superalgos you need a GitHub account.
-If you don't have one, go ahead and create one.
+If you don't have one, go ahead and create it.
 A Fork is required for your contributions to the project and to stay up to date with the latest version of the software (more on this later).

-**4.** Once the fork is created, you will land on the page of your fork.
+**3.** Once the fork is created, you will land on the page of your fork.
 Copy the URL from your browser's address bar.

-**5.** In your computer/laptop/server, open a command prompt or terminal as an administrator (to avoid issues with permissions) and type:
+**4.** In your computer/laptop/server, open a command prompt or terminal as an administrator (to avoid issues with permissions) and type:

 ```
 git clone